Making homemade ice cream isn’t as tough as many people think, but it does take some effort to get it to turn out perfectly.

 6 – Using a Bad Ice Cream Maker

 Is the ice cream maker that you’re using not the best?
-Using an old ice cream maker is going to make it so much harder to get the ice cream to turn out well.
+Using an old machine is going to make it so much harder to get the ice cream to turn out well.

-Perhaps your ice cream maker is decades old and it isn’t producing the best ice cream.
+Perhaps your ice cream maker is decades old and it isn’t producing the best results.
 In this instance, you should go out and buy something new that will taste better.

 When purchasing an ice cream maker, it’ll be wise to choose one that has a good reputation.
 Buying a better machine will surely be worth spending a few extra bucks.